 When you first join Spotlight, you will not be allocated a book page number until a new book comes out with your photo in it.

 How do I find out what my Spotlight number is?

-Log-on to our website with your PIN number (see below) and view your web page.
+Log-in to our website and view your web page.
 As soon as it is available, your book page number will appear at the top of your CV page, underneath your name with the name of the relevant book you appear in also listed or you call the Spotlight offices on 020 7437 7631.

 Do I receive a copy of the book / where can I see copies of the book?

 You will not receive a copy of the book.
 Spotlight directories are only available to industry professionals.